 Dave Bohl is a graduate of Drake University in Des Moines with a degree in Communications.
 Throughout his radio career, he's been a Control Room Board Operator, live Show Producer, and now a News Anchor and Reporter.

-Dave is also a professional musician, performing regularly all around the Midwest.
+Dave is also a professional musician, performing regularly all around the Midwest, including performances with the Des Moines Symphony.
 He plays saxophone, flute, clarinet, piano, and is also a vocalist.
+CLICK HERE for video from Noce Jazz Cabaret.

 Julia Bertino - News Anchor / Reporter

-Julia Bertino is a graduate of the University of Nebraska-Omaha and holds a B.S. in Communications.
+Julia Bertino Anchors WOC Radio News during the Simon Conway Show in the afternoon drive time.
+She is a graduate of the University of Nebraska-Omaha and holds a B.S. in Communications.
 She started her radio career in 2015 as a member of the sales team, then transitioned to a News Anchor and Reporter the following year.

 Julia and her partner Nate renovating their home or binge watching documentaries with their cat, Fitzgerald.